muktiwbw/gdstorage/README.md

   return
 }

-// You can get the direct URL using gdstorage.GetURL(id), this is what you want fmt.Printf("Successfully created file.
+// You can get the direct URL using gdstorage.GetURL(id), this is what you want to save in DB fmt.Printf("Successfully created file.
 The URL is: %s", gdstorage.GetURL(fileID))
 ```